Superrehtard/old_diaspora_wiki/Deploy-Diaspora-at-Engineyard-using-a-Windows-PC.md

 http://git-scm.com/downloads

-**3)** Sign up for the Enginyard Cloud Free trial at http://www.engineyard.com/.
+**3)** Sign up for the Engineyard Cloud Free trial at http://www.engineyard.com/.
 Create your virtual server environment and application instance using default values.
 Boot the services with default values and use the one click install to install a self signed SSL certificate for testing.
 START by installing and testing the provided ToDo application and make sure that all works.

 **4)** Go to https://github.com/diaspora/diaspora and make your own "fork" of the Diaspora code at GitHub.
 A fork is just your own copy of the code with version dependencies attached.
 Then use the "clone" button to copy your forked repository to your local PC.